 Child Support Enforcement

-For non-custodial parents/obligors who don't make the court ordered payments there are a number of ways to pursue enforcement for collection of support.
-LCSA's are mandated by the state to issue an income withholding order (IWO) to the non-custodial parents/obligors employer.
-If the IWO is not honored or the non-custodial parent/obligor's employer is unknown there are further actions to consider for enforcement.
+For persons paying support (PPS) who don't make the court ordered payments, there are a number of ways to pursue enforcement for collection of support.
+LCSA's are mandated by the state to issue an income withholding order (IWO) to the PPS's employer.
+If the IWO is not honored or the PPS's employer is unknown, there are further actions to consider for enforcement.
 Due to the nature of each case being unique, the best method of enforcement is determined on a case-by-case basis.

 - Income Withholding Order (IWO)